-/s/ Bruno Guilmart
+/s/ B{RUNO} GUILMART

 Bruno Guilmart

 President and Chief Executive Officer

 CERTIFICATION OF CHIEF FINANCIAL OFFICER PURSUANT TO 18 U.S.C.
-SECTION 1350, AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002
+SECTION 1350, AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002 igned original of this written statement has been provided to the Company and will be retained by the Company and furnished to the SEC or its staff upon request.

-In connection with the Quarterly Report of Lattice Semiconductor Corporation (the Company) on Form 10-Q for the quarter ended April 3, 2010 (the Report), I, Michael Potter, Corporate Vice President and Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C.
+In connection with the Quarterly Report of Lattice Semiconductor Corporation (the Company) on Form 10-Q for the quarter ended July 3, 2010 (the Report), I, Michael Potter, Corporate Vice President and Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that: